 If you’re one of those fortunate few that are eligible for the VA home loan program, congratulations.
-As a result of your service you have hands-down access to the best financing option here in Georgia.
+As a result of your service, you have hands-down access to the best financing option here in Georgia.
 VA loans are great for those seeking a mortgage program that requires as little cash to close as possible while still keeping monthly payments as well as closing costs low.
-If you’re eligible and want to know more about the VA home loan program, here are some of the general guidelines approved VA lenders use when evaluating a VA home loan application.
+If you’re eligible and want to know more about the VA home loan program, here are some of the general 2023 guidelines VA lenders use when evaluating your loan application.

-Income– Approved VA lenders will verify income by reviewing your most recent pay check stubs covering 30 days in addition to your W2 forms.
-Self-employed borrowers will be required to provide a year-to-date profit and loss statement in addition to the two most recently file federal income tax returns.
+Approved VA lenders will verify income by reviewing your (2) most recent paycheck stubs covering 60 days in addition to your W2 forms.
+Self-employed borrowers will be required to provide a year-to-date profit and loss statement in addition to the two most recently filed federal income tax returns.
 Self-employment income must be consistent from one year to the next with no significant drop-off.

-Closing Costs– The veteran is limited to the types of closing costs that are paid.
-Typically these charges are lender fees such as an underwriting charge, a processing fee or an attorney fee.
+The veteran is limited to the types of closing costs that are paid.
+Typically these charges are lender fees such as an underwriting charge, a processing fee, or an attorney fee.
 Closing costs that are considered allowable include fees for an appraisal, credit report, title insurance origination fees, recording charges and a survey or abstract where required.
-Closing costs can be paid for by the veteran, the home seller or the lender using a lender credit.
+Closing costs can be paid for by the veteran, the home seller, or the lender using a lender credit.

-Please read about the new VA loan changes in 2020.
-Remember, Coast 2 Coast waves lender fee for Veterans and First Responders, a $1,500 value.
-Please reach out to Coast2Coast with any questions by submitting the Quick Request form or calling 904-810-2293
+Please read about the recent VA loan changes here.
+Please reach out to Coast2Coast with any questions 7 days a week by submitting the Quick Request form or calling Ph: 904-810-2293